Backyard Greenhouses perfect for Northern Growing Climates

-Imagine starting your summer seedlings in a dedicated greenhouse instead of on your kitchen table, garage, or basement!
-Grow ripe tomatoes in the winter, or curate your own collection of tropical plants!
+Imagine starting your summer seedlings in a dedicated greenhouse instead of on your kitchen table or in your basement!

 Taller and made with thicker wall panels than others, the Riga and Royal Victorian Greenhouses are available in multiple sizes.

 The Royal Victorian comes in green or black aluminum and with glass or polycarbonate (recommended) panels.

 The XL models of Riga greenhouses feature triple wall polycarbonate panels that protect plants from the cold.

 Optional accessories available to customize the interior layout for personal preferences.

 Full-Size Display Models in Fargo are Open 24-7!